 Several other essential criteria make a particular location desirable.
 These include being on a quiet street, a sense of community, the ability to walk to amenities such as shopping and schools, proximity to parks, and access to public transportation.

 The neighborhood’s zoning should be checked.
-Although it may not be an issue currently, it could go down the road if certain businesses are allowed.
-This could create undesirable noise and even pollution.
+Although it may not be an issue currently, it could go down the road if private businesses are allowed.
+This could create unwanted noise and even pollution.